Defending Class C North champ Dexter has new look with three freshman starters

 Beem started for the Tigers 13-3 field hockey team which reached the regional semifinals where it was beaten by Winthrop 2-1 in overtime.

-“This is going to be a completely different experience for us,” said Jody Grant.
+“This is going to be a completely different experience for us,” Jody Grant said.
 “We’re going to work really hard and get better.
 Hopefully, through the course of 18 games, those freshmen are going to have to grow up.

 “I expect to see a lot of growth out of those kids,” Grant added.